Union Square Shopping

 For San Francisco visitors and tourists, the opulent Westfield San Francisco Centre mall and its surrounding downtown San Francisco shopping environs (Union Square is just a few blocks away) epitomize the San Francisco shopping experience.

-The Westfield Centre is home to some of the world’s largest American chains, including Bloomingdales, a five-story Nordstrom’s, a two-level Abercrombie & Fitch, numerous outlets found in malls across the country such as Victoria’s Secret and Bebe, and including high-end retailers like Kenneth Cole and Club Monaco.
+The Westfield Centre is home to some of the world’s largest American chains, including Bloomingdales, a five-story Nordstrom’s, a two-level J.Crew and including high-end retailers like Kate Spade, Tiffany& Co., Coach, and Burberry.

 Enter the Dragon Gates for access to another, redder and more-bustling world of shopping in San Francisco’s Chinatown, tucked loudly away between North Beach and Union Square shopping.
 Ornate lampposts, pagoda roofs and a Bank of America that could just as well be in Shanghai highlight San Francisco’s eclectic Chinatown.